Why Tech Giants Are Pushing Back To The Office?

 “The transition to flexible work models is unquestionably a step forward as we progress in workspace management.
 It is not a setback.
 We have seen firsthand how embracing flexibility, whether in terms of remote, hybrid, or in-office has led to an overall increased productivity, has enhanced employee satisfaction, and given an access to a broader, more diverse talent pool.
 As we move into the new domains of organisational cultures, I believe the future of work is not about reverting to old norms, but about evolving to meet the changing needs of our workforce,” comments Smriti Mathur, VP, People India & Global Talent Advisory Partner, Pegasystems.

-Economic Pressure: The economic slowdown in the tech industry has also played a role in the return-to-office movement.
+The third trigger being economic slowdown in the tech industry, has also played a role in the return-to-office movement.
 Facing declining revenues and mass layoffs, companies are rethinking how to best utilise their workforce.
 For some, enforcing an office policy is seen as a way to address operational inefficiencies during challenging economic times.

 Impact On Workplace Dynamics